rfo909/CFT/README.md

 $ Sys help
 ```

-The File("x") expression creates a File object.
-The file does not need to exist for help to list
+The global File() function requires a string parameter.
+Here we just use "x", to create a valid File object.
-functions inside.
+The file does not need to exist.

 The global Lib function creates a Lib object, which effectively works as a name space.
 Inside
 the Lib object there are functions for creating still other objects, such as the Math
 object, where you find math related functions for calculating sine and cosine.

 Sys is another such namespace function / object.

 # Edit current script file in editor